jat-studio/evolution/README.md

 Using OpenGL, GLUT project on c++.

 Now working on modificate worldgen function:
-- must added a bioms (water and surface)
+- must be added a bioms (water and surface) must be added dynamically load biomes and smoothing borders chunks

 Planned working on day/night change and time.